Scaling

 Scaling controls that keep performance and cost in balance

-Tune resources, scale manually, or let Wodby autoscale your services and clusters as demand changes.
+Tune service resources, scale manually, or let Wodby adjust application replicas as demand changes.

 Set service-level resource controls before scaling becomes urgent